Avijit2rath/Avijit2rath/README.md

 Beyond that, I’ve dabbled in Webflow and Wix for rapid prototyping and website design.
 And when it comes to creating interactive prototypes or animations, Framer is a tool I enjoy exploring.

 Feel free to reach out if you have any questions or need assistance with your projects!
-<p align="center"><h1>Happy to see you here</h1> The green dots on my GitHub represent my journey :running_man: - I’m the Founder and CEO of Encoderbytes Pvt Ltd and I enjoy building high quality software products and services across the globe.
+<p align="center"><h1>Happy to see you here</h1> The green dots on my GitHub represent my journey :running_man: - I’m the Founder and CEO of 99 Graphics Design Pvt Ltd and I enjoy building high quality software products and services across the globe.
 Moreover, I’m a computer scientist, software engineer by profession and entrepreneur by passion.
 <br/><br/>
 My Work Experience:
 <br/>